splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/6-indirect-access/3-guided-tour/01-0-linked-list.md

 - Each **Node**, has some data and a pointer to the **Next** element in the list.
 - The **Last** element in the list has **Nothing** as its next node.
 - To access a Node in the list you must loop through from the first node until you reach the node you are after.
 - You can insert and delete elements by changing the links in the list.
-- If the grey node in [Figure x.y](#FigureLinkedList) is being *inserted* then the previous node must be adjusted to point to it, and it to point to the next element of the list.
+- If the grey node in illustration above is being *inserted* then the previous node must be adjusted to point to it, and it to point to the next element of the list.
-- If the grey node in [Figure x.y](#FigureLinkedList) is being *deleted* then the previous node changes its link to skip that node and point to the next node in the list.
+- If the grey node in illustration above is being *deleted* then the previous node changes its link to skip that node and point to the next node in the list.

 :::